zakvarty/zakvarty/README.md

 ### Hello, I'm Zak 👋

 I'm a statistician, data scientist and educator based in the UK.
+I studied for my PhD at Lancaster Univeristy.
 Here you'll find:

 - 💬 Some of my more recent talks and conference presentations
 - 🏫 Teaching materials for my courses